Cassadee Pope

 Cassadee Blake Pope (born August 28, 1989) is an American pop and country singer.
-She was the lead vocalist and songwriter of the pop rock band Hey Monday, with whom she released one studio album and two EPs.
+She was the lead vocalist and songwriter of the pop punk band Hey Monday, with whom she released one studio album and two EPs.
 Pope embarked on a solo career in early 2012 and released the EP Cassadee Pope in May 2012.
-She took part in the third season of The Voice and became the first female winner in December 2012.
+She took part in the 3rd season of The Voice and became the first female winner in December 2012.
 Her debut solo country album, Frame by Frame, was released in 2013 to a top 10 Billboard 200 charting.
 It debuted at No. 1 on Top Country Albums, with 43,000 copies sold in its first week.

 Life and career

 2008–2011: Career beginnings and Hey Monday

-While attending Wellington High School in Wellington, Florida, Pope formed the band Blake with good friend Mike Gentile.
-The project disbanded before being signed and in 2008, she and Gentile along with Alex Lipshaw, Michael "Jersey" Moriarty, and Elliot James founded the pop punk band Hey Monday.
+While attending Wellington High School in Wellington, Florida, Pope formed the band Blake with her friend Mike Gentile.
+The project disbanded before being signed.
+In 2008, she and Gentile founded the pop punk band Hey Monday along with Alex Lipshaw, Michael "Jersey" Moriarty, and Elliot James.
 Hey Monday released their first studio album, Hold on Tight, in October 2008.
 Pope wrote two songs and co-wrote the other nine songs.
 She appeared in Fall Out Boy's video for "America's Suitehearts", from their 2008 album Folie à Deux.
 She also provided guest vocals for The Cab's remix version of their song "Take My Hand" that appeared on Fall Out Boy's mixtape, Welcome to the New Administration, and appeared in the music video for it the following summer of 2009.
 James left the band at the end of 2009.
-Hey Monday's first EP Beneath It All was to be released in August 2010; to promote the album the group toured the US and played on the 2010 Warped Tour.
+Hey Monday's first EP Beneath It All was released in August 2010; to promote the album the group toured the US and played on the 2010 Warped Tour.
 The Christmas EP was released on December 6, 2011, and later that month Hey Monday took an indefinite hiatus on good terms.